 Updated: 01/23/2020 | January 23rd, 2020

 One of the advantages of being a traveler from North America is that we have so many ways to travel hack.
 As you know, I’m a big, big fan of travel hacking (the art of collecting points and miles for free travel).
-It is way helps keep me in free flights, hotels, and other travel expenses.
+It allows me to earn free flights, hotels, and other awesome travel perks.
 I earn over one million points a year and save many of thousands of dollars in travel expenses!

-But, while North Americans have more travel hacking options than others, it’s not limited to just this reason.
+But, while North Americans have more travel hacking options than others, travel hacking is not limited to just the US.
 Today, I’m interviewing Keith Mason from PointHacks AU.
 Keith is the premier expert on travel hacking in Australia and New Zealand.
 In this interview, he shares his tips on how to collect points in miles in the lands down under!